Ports

 • &lt;NAME> - Symbol name for the port in this context.
 This name must be unique in the current context.

 • &lt;TYPE> - The type of port to construct.
-This can be the keyword pin for a single pin type or any declared pcb-bundle type.
+This can be the keyword pin for a single-pin port, a pcb-bundle, or an array:

 Watch Out! - There is no space between &lt;TYPE> and the [ opening bracket of the array initializer.